 When you work a traditional, 9 to 5 job, you know what you have to do each day.
 Deadlines and people are counting on you to do your work.
 And, if you don’t, the result can be losing your job.

 However, when you are a blogger, there is no accountability.
-And, since you work at home, you can easily be distracted by the things going on around you.
+And, since you work at home, you can easily be distracted by the things around you.

-As bloggers, we have to learn the most efficient and effective ways to make sure we are productive every time we sit down to work.
+As bloggers, we have to learn the most efficient and effective ways to better manage our blog time.

 To be better with your self-management, you need to change the way you manage your time.
 That includes using tools and ideas you can use to get the most out of the 24 hours you get each day.